Battle of Lira: Aftermath

 Lira was the last place where the disintegrating Uganda Army attempted to make an organised stand, though scattered bands of Amin loyalists continued to fight the Tanzanian-UNLF forces, such as during the Battle of Karuma Falls.
+The battle subsequently became the subject of false reports and propaganda.
 The Sudan News Agency, attempting to frame the conflict as an anti-Islamic campaign, erroneously reported that the TPDF massacred Muslims after occupying Lira.
+Another rumour claimed that Lira had been the site of a major battle where hundreds of Amin loyalists and 200 TPDF soldiers had been killed.
 Kombe allowed Chacha's battalion to stay in the town for four days to recuperate.
 In its final action of the war, the 201st Brigade subsequently, peacefully occupied Kitgum, which had been taken over by anti-Amin militiamen, thus removing all towns east of the White Nile from pro-Amin control.
 The unit was thus the second TPDF brigade to complete its allotted tasks for the conflict.
 The war ended on 3 June, when the TPDF reached the Sudanese border and expelled the last pro-Amin forces from Uganda.
 Remnants of the Uganda Army subsequently reorganised in the northwestern border regions and launched a rebellion against the new Ugandan government in 1980.

 At the same time, Kikosi Maalum initiated a mass recruitment campaign in Lira and surrounding areas.
 With Amin defeated, the various rebel factions that had formed the UNLF were preparing for a showdown with each other.
 The Lango people who lived in the region around Lira were regarded as sympathetic toward Obote and thus secretly recruited, trained, armed, and organised into militias by Kikosi Maalum to help Obote seize power in Uganda and destroy his rivals.
 To keep these war preparations secret, Kikosi Maalum forcibly expelled all non-Lango inhabitants from Lira and Apac.
 One group that reportedly suffered most from this policy were the region's Nubians whose lands and properties were seized by the new authorities in Lira; the Nubians were regarded as partisans of Idi Amin.
 According to the Sudanese government, violent attacks against Nubians in Lira led a number of them to flee to Sudan as refugees.